Chicago Cubs: I-94 Series: Chicago Cubs vs. Milwaukee Brewers

+Chicago White Sox

+The Cubs have held a longtime rivalry with crosstown foes the Chicago White Sox as Chicago has only retained two franchises in one major sports league since the Chicago Cardinals of the NFL relocated in 1960.
+The rivalry takes multiple names such as the Wintrust Crosstown Cup, Crosstown Classic, The Windy City Showdown, Red Line Series, City Series, Crosstown Series, Crosstown Cup or Crosstown Showdown referring to both Major League Baseball teams fighting for dominance across Chicago.
+The terms "North Siders" and "South Siders" are synonymous with the respective teams and their fans as Wrigley Field is located in the North side of the city while Rate Field is in the South, setting up an enduring cross-town rivalry with the White Sox.

+Notably this rivalry predates the Interleague Play Era, with the only postseason meeting against the Sox occurring in the 1906 World Series.
+It was the first World Series between teams from the same city.
+The White Sox won the series 4 games to 2, over the highly favored Cubs who had won a record 116 games during the regular season.
+The rivalry continued through of exhibition games, culminating in the Crosstown Classic from 1985 to 1995, in which the White Sox were undefeated at 10–0–2.
+The White Sox currently lead the regular season series 72–64.

 Uniforms

 Home

 The Cubs currently wear pinstriped white uniforms at home.
 This design dates back to 1957 when the Cubs debuted the first version of the uniform.
 The basic look has the Cubs logo on the left chest, along with blue pinstripes and blue numbers.
 A left sleeve patch featuring the cub head logo was added in 1962.
 This design was then tweaked to include a red circle and angrier expression in 1979, before returning to a cuter version in 1994.
 In 1997, the patch was changed to the current "walking cub" logo.
 During this period the uniform received a few alterations, going from zippers to pullovers with sleeve stripes to the current buttoned look.
-The primary Cubs logo also received thicker letters and circle, while blue numbers received red trim and player names were added.
+The primary Cubs logo also received thicker letters and circle, while blue numbers received red outlines and player names were added.

 Road

 The Cubs' road gray uniform has been in use since 1997.
-This design has "Chicago" in blue letters with white trim arranged in a radial arch, along with red chest numbers with white trim.
-The back of the uniform has player names in blue with white trim, and numbers in red with white trim.
+This design has "Chicago" in blue letters outlined in white arranged in a radial arch, along with front numbers of red outlined in white.
+The back of the uniform has player names in blue outlined in white, and numbers in red with white outlines.
 This set also features the "walking cub" patch on the left sleeve.